The South China Sea

 Young Vietnamese residents of Spratly Island.
 1 May 2009.
 Image by Chauha available under a Creative Commons License

 The situation escalated in 1992 when China made a declaration about its territorial seas - covering the whole area of the South China Sea or 12 mile radius from all the atolls.
 The declaration forbade the surfacing of submarines and the passage of surface vessels.
-As somewhat of a counteraction in 1992 Chevron, an American company was given a contract to look for oil in the South China Sea with potential U.S. military and also tacit Taiwanese support.
+As somewhat of a counteraction in 1992 Chevron, an American company was given a contract to look for oil in the South China Sea with potential US military support and also tacit Taiwanese support.
 In recent years Taiwan and the PRC have unofficially worked jointly for Chinese development of the area.
 By 1994 no oil had been found, however continued exploration led to a Chinese oil rig being installed in the Paracels in 2014.
 Oil reserves may be as high as 7.7 billion barrels in a very sensitive ecological area.

 Spratly islands, South China Sea, map